“Number is the within of all things.” – Pythagoras

 MYSTERY OF THE NUMBER 7

 I first discovered numerology by a series of odd synchronities revolving around the number 7.
 I was going through a rough mid life crisis, and was in desperate search for answers.
 During this time, everywhere I went and everyone I met, had something to do with the number 7.

 The apartment I rented was a #7.
 The man I dated was born on the 7th and lived in a house number 7.
 Even the minutest details of my life during this period revolved around associations with the number 7.
 I was literally immersed in this number daily.
 After some skepticism and speculation, I decided to investigate this seeming co-incidence further.

 The Seed of Life (consisting of 7 circles) can be found in all major religions and most ancient cultures.
 It is the basis for Flower of Life and Fruit of Life, which are said to contain the creational blueprint for all elements, molecules, organisms, and everything else in the universe.

-In the old days, if a child was born on the 7th, he was immediately placed in the temple to become a priest.
+In Pythagorean days, if a child was born on the 7th, he was immediately placed in a temple to become a priest.
 Music in the past was always composed on a 7-note scale.
 There are seven notes to the diatonic scale still today.
 The Egyptians confined their sacred songs to seven primary sounds.
 There are seven visible moving celestial objects: Mercury, Venus, Mars, Saturn, Jupiter, Moon, and Sun.
 Seven Chakras.
 Seven magic numbers in nuclear physics.
 Seven elements in alchemy.
 The list goes on and on.
 This number deserves its own book!

 A PEEK BEHIND THE COSMIC CURTAIN